Financial hardship can strike anyone — an unexpected crisis, the loss of a a job, health problems, family breakdown and a number of other reasons.

 CHRISTMAS PRESENT ROOM – the fortnight before Christmas Day a Christmas Present Room is established.
 Presents are generously donated which enables parents to select a gift for their child or children.
 It is basically a toy shop without a cash register.
 Hampers are also provided.

-TELSTRA – we distribute Telstra vouchers for those having difficulty with their telephone accounts.
+TELSTRA VOUCHERS – we distribute Telstra vouchers for those having difficulty with their telephone accounts.

 CHRISTMAS DAY LUNCH